Teenlife

 1. Help the Internet be a tool for everyone.
 Growing up in the information age puts you at a huge advantage, and it’s pretty easy to spread your knowledge by doing something like teaching computer skills and how to navigate the latest technology.

 2. Teach your favorite subjects to those who struggle.
 Do you love science?
 History?
 Literature?
 Volunteer to tutor!
-If you excel in a particular subject, then share your knowledge with other students in your school who may be struggling or work with a service group to tutor underserved children.
+If you excel in a particular subject, share your knowledge with other students in your school who may be struggling or work with a service group to tutor underserved children.

 3. Help spread knowledge at your local museum.
 Do you love the wonders of natural history and the great stories of the past?
-You can help keep these institutions alive by donating your time and energy at your local museum.
+You can help keep these institutions alive by donating your time and energy to your local museum.
 While you might not be excavating a dig site, every little bit helps them keep the love of science and history alive.

 5. Help future athletes find their feet.
 Spend most of your free time on the field?
 Volunteer to coach or referee with a youth team.
-Your town recreation department, Boys and Girls Club or Y is probably looking for volunteers, and they should be so lucky that someone with your expertise.
+Your town recreation department, Boys and Girls Club or YMCA is probably looking for volunteers, and they should be so lucky that someone with your expertise.

 7. A simple word game can go a long way.
 Got a big vocabulary and a little time to kill?
-Test your skill on freerice.com.
+Test your skills on freerice.com.
 The organization will donate 10 grains of rice through the World Food Programme for every answer you get right.
 Once you’ve made Webster proud, think of ways to collect donations for other food-relief organizations near you.

 Community Service Can Start Small: Volunteer at an Event